Deriving a kinetic uncertainty relation for piecewise deterministic processes: from classical to quantum: A kinetic uncertainty relation

 The last step is to consider that the variance of the stochastic observable within the finite duration $T$ is equal to $\sigma_{J}^2=1/TI''({J}_{s})$, where two primes denote the second derivative with respect to $J$, and the upper bound implies a KUR:

-Let us make several comments.
-First of all, the KUR is proven for the classical PDP.
+{Let us make several comments.
+First of all, Eq.~(\ref{generalizedTURPDPs}) is a KUR instead of TUR, since the lower bound on the right-hand side involves the rates of jumps of the system and is not directly relevant to entropy production.
+Second, the KUR is proven for the classical PDP.
 Nevertheless, it is exactly the same as that in Markovian open quantum systems~\cite{Carollo2019}.
-Then, Carollo et al. made an alternative approximation~\footnote{In their paper, the indices are $i$ and $j$ instead of $\alpha$ and $\beta$.
+Therefore, as we stated at the beginning, the KUR indeed holds for the classical systems and open quantum systems whose dynamics are described by PDPs}.
+Finally, Carollo et al. made an alternative approximation~\footnote{In their paper, the indices are $i$ and $j$ instead of $\alpha$ and $\beta$.
 The details can be found in S2.C of the supplemental material of the paper. }: $ {\widetilde p}_{\beta|\gamma}(\tau)=v_{\beta\gamma}\exp(-\tau u_{\beta\gamma})p_{\beta|\gamma}(\tau)$, where the parameters $u_{\beta\gamma}$ are regarded as small quantities and $v_{\beta\gamma}$ are to be determined.
-By contrast, since one single small parameter $\eta$ is included, the approximation~(\ref{ansatz}) leads to a simpler argument toward the KUR. {$p_{\alpha|\beta}(\tau)$, $\alpha,\beta=1,\cdots,M$, compose a set of kernels of a semi-Markov process~\cite{Montroll1965,Ross1995,Wang2007}.
-Because the semi-Markov kernels instead of the deterministic dynamics between jumps play essential roles in Eqs.~(\ref{probdistributiontraj})-(\ref{generalizedTURPDPs}), the KUR also holds for general semi-Markov processes~\footnote{To ensure that this result is generally true, strict mathematical conditions are necessary.
-We do not address this issue in this paper.}.
-Carollo et al.~\cite{Carollo2019} have argued that the unraveled dynamics of Markovian open quantum systems is semi-Markovian.
-However, because their theory was developed in the framework of the Liouvill-master equation in Hilbert space, we could not arrive at this general conclusion if we simply followed their approach. }
+By contrast, since one single small parameter $\eta$ is included, the approximation~(\ref{ansatz}) leads to a simpler argument toward the KUR.